tideworks/spartan-launcher/README.md

 ### Requirements for building `spartan`:

 **Spartan** has been built and tested on RedHat/Centos distros of 6.7 and 7.4 (and Fedora 26, 27 as well as Ubuntu 14.04.5 - when Docker containerized, Spartan-based programs have run on CentOS 6.1 distro!)
 Spartan consist of both Java and C++11 source code.
-It is built via the Java build tool, Maven.
+It is built through the Java build tool, Maven.
 A Maven plugin is used to invoke `cmake`, which in turn compiles and links the C++ source code using GNU g++ compiler.
 Here are build provisioning prerequisites:

 - **Java SDK 1.8.0**
 - **Maven 3.x.x**